polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 - Test the effects of proposals without affecting the live network
 - Rapidly iterate and debug your governance ideas

-By using these techniques, you can develop and refine your proposals before submitting them to the actual Polkadot network, ensuring they're well-tested and likely to achieve their intended effects.
+Using these techniques, you can develop and refine your proposals before submitting them to the Polkadot network, ensuring they're well-tested and likely to achieve their intended effects.

 ## Full Code